-PPA patients will be recruited from community, referrals, support groups, The Center for Memory and Aging Clinic, or other health systems/research centers (i.e., Mayo Clinic).
+Early AD (MCI and Mild AD) patients will be recruited from a multidisciplinary dementia clinic.
 Patients will receive TMS treatment and data will be obtained for cognitive measures and imaging.
 This research investigation will take place at the Center for Memory and Aging at the HealthPartners Neuroscience Center (multidisciplinary dementia clinic).